Retail Sales Strategy

 The most effective way to close a sale is to read your shopper's body language.
 You'll often see their arms relax; they are not folded across their chest, and the shopper looks at the product or directly into your eyes.
 At that point, you're very close.

-Even if you don't see that, there is a pause that happens usually after they ask questions about how it might work, how your payment plan works, what's needed to upkeep, or other questions that arise from seeing themselves owning it.
+Even if you don't see that, there is usually a pause after they ask questions about how it might work, how your payment plan works, what needs to be kept up, or other questions that arise from seeing themselves owning it.

 For clothing, it could be, "Would you prefer I put it in a box or bag?"
-A custom order could be, "We'll just need 50% to start the design so you can have it by the end of the month.
+For a custom order, it could be, "We'll just need 50% to start the design so you can have it by the end of the month.
 Will you be paying cash or charge?"

 You'll know when that moment is because a devil and angel appear figuratively in the shoppers' minds.
-The angel says to go ahead and buy it today, you deserve it; you've taken all their time, and you trust them.
+The angel says to go ahead and buy it today.
+You deserve it; you've taken all their time and trust them.
 The devil is saying to wait and think about it, to ask your spouse or friend, to wait for the sale, that you don't need something so nice.

-You must help the angel and minimize the devil, or you'll lose the sale.
+You must help the angel and minimize the devil or lose the sale.

 So when you ask, understand there's a chance the shopper will say no for some reason.
 If you can just find out why, you may be able to overcome their objections and kill off the devil.